 Voice of the Associate Boards

 Voice of the Associate boards are in Amazon fulfillment centers around the globe—physically and virtually—providing employees a forum for expressing their concerns, offering suggestions, and asking questions on a daily basis to leadership.
 Leadership teams reply directly to questions, promoting dialogue and efficient remediation of issues.
-In 2019, our fulfillment center managers received and responded to over 225,000 comments, questions, and issues raised on the Voice of the Associates boards.
+In 2020, our managers received and responded to more than 245,000 comments, questions, and issues raised on the Voice of the Associate boards.

-In the United States and Canada, the Appeals Process is a dispute resolution mechanism for employees in our in-scope lines of business (such as customer service, customer fulfillment, and sort centers), to challenge certain disciplinary actions.
-A second level manager, General Manager or a panel of peers may review the issues raised in an appeal, including management decisions, to determine if a policy or practice was applied properly and consistently.
-If not, we will remediate the issue in line with our policies and practices.
+In the U.S. and Canada, Amazon’s appeals process is a dispute resolution mechanism for employees in certain stages of our fulfillment network to challenge certain disciplinary actions involving final written warnings and terminations.
+A second level manager or general manager may review the issues raised in an appeal, including management decisions, to determine if a policy or practice was applied properly and consistently.
+If not, we will remediate the issue consistent with our policies and practices.
+In June 2020, we introduced an online paperless appeal process, providing a more accessible experience for employees.

-Employees may raise questions or report suspected violations of our Code of Business Conduct and Ethics through Amazon’s Ethics Line in over 20 languages.
-Calls to the Ethics Line are answered by an independent third party and may be made anonymously upon request.
-Our Business Conduct and Ethics team records, reviews, and investigates calls for potential violations of the Code and tracks cases through to remediation where necessary.
-Allegations of violations of the Code are also reported up to the Audit Committee.
+In performing their job duties, Amazon employees should always act lawfully, ethically, and in the best interests of Amazon.
+The Code of Business Conduct and Ethics (Code of Conduct) sets out basic guiding principles for all employees.
+Employees may raise questions or report suspected violations of our Code of Business Conduct and Ethics through Amazon’s Ethics Line globally, by phone or online.
+The Ethics Line is the second most utilized method for employees to raise concerns, and employees have used 30 of the 165 languages available to do so.
+Reports to the Ethics Line are answered by an independent third party and may be made anonymously on request.
+Our Business Conduct and Ethics team records, reviews, and directs for investigation calls for potential violations of the Code and tracks cases through to remediation when necessary.
+Certain allegations of violations of the Code are also reported up to either the Audit Committee or the Leadership Development and Compensation Committee.

 Associate Insight Surveys and Pulse Surveys